-8.9.
+ATTENDANCE FOR CREDIT (LOCA INFORMATION FROM STUDENT OR PARENT 8.
 The student or parent shall be given an opportunity to present any information to the committee about the absences and to discuss ways to earn or regain credit.

-The committee may impose any of the following conditions for receiving credit lost because of excessive absences:=

-- 1. Completing additional assignments, as specified by the committee or teacher. - 2.
-Satisfying time-on-task requirements before and/or after school. - 3.
-Attending tutorial sessions as scheduled, which may include. - 4.2.
-Attending Saturday classes or before- and after-school programs. - 5-3.
-Maintaining the attendance standards for the rest of the semester. - 6.4.
+IMPOSING CONDITIONS FOR committee may impose any of the following conditions for re- ng credit lost because of excessive absences: : AWARDING CREDIT 1.
+Completing additional assignments, as specified by the committee or teacher.
+2. Satisfying time-on-task requirements before and/or after school.
+3. -Attending tutorial sessions as scheduled, which may in- clude- 4.2 .
+Attending Saturday classes or before- and after-school programs.
+5. Attending summer school.
+6. 3.
+Maintaining the attendance standards for the rest of the semester.
+7. 4.
 Taking an examination to earn credit.
-[See EEJA] - 5.
-Attending a flexible school day program. - 6.
-Attending summer school.

-In all cases, the student must also earn a passing grade in order to receive credit.
+[See EEJA] 5.
+Attending a flexible school day program.
+6 .
+Attending summer school. l cases, the student must also earn a passing grade in order to ive credit.

-APPEAL PROCESS A parent or student may appeal the decision of the attendance committee in accordance with FNG(LOCAL) beginning at Level Three.
+APPEAL PROCESS A parent or student may appeal the decision of the attendance committee in accordance with FNG(LOCAL) beginning at Level Three.-

-DATE ISSUED: 9/24/20096/2007 UPDATE 8681 FEC(LOCAL)-A ADOPTED:
+DATE ISSUED: 9/21/200926/2007 UPDATE 8681 FEC(LOCAL)-AX